unChaz/sci-fi-5e/srd/races/earthborn.md

 ## Earthborn

-Those born of Earth and Luna share the priveledge of living in the most developed of the worlds.
-Because of a strong economy, and good education facilities, many Earthborn that are lucky enough to become adventurers grew up strong and well educated.
-They are not accustomed to the challenges of life out in the ink.
+Those born of Earth and Luna share the privilege of living in the most developed of the worlds.
+Many Earthborn that are lucky enough to become adventurers grew up healthy and well educated.

 ### Sleeve Traits